Ukraine war: Britons held by rebels in Ukraine plead not guilty

 Mr Harding could be sentenced to death, Russian media reports.

-The court, which is not internationally recognised, sentenced two British men to death recently.
+The court, which is not internationally recognised, recently sentenced two British men to death.

 The five men were led into court on Monday handcuffed and with black bags over their heads.